 Petite Sirah (puh-tee see-rah) is a red grape grown in California.
 Not the same as Syrah.

-Phylloxera vatatrex is a microscopic underground insect that kills grape vines by attacking their roots.
+Phylloxera vatatrex is a microscopic underground insect that kills grape vines.
+It does this by attacking their roots.
 The insects destroyed virtually all of Europe’s vineyards in the last quarter of the 19th century.
-However, American grape varieties are resistant to the destructive insects.
+But American grape varieties are resistant to the insects.
 Therefore, viticulturists have grafted virtually all of Europe’s grape vines onto the roots of American vines.
 One of the important wine terms.

 Piccolo is a 1/4 bottle of wine.
 That is, it has 187.5 milliliters.